nordseele/hans_install/README.md

 At the end of the process, RPI imager will unmount the card.

-Put it in the Raspberry Pi and power the Pi up.
+Put it in the Raspberry Pi and power the Pi on.

 Note: Don't try to remove the Pi from its 3d printed case when the SD card is still present in the slot.
 You may damage it.